0 Part Course |

 MiFID II Knowledge and Competency

-Learn from a thorough review of the key knowledge and competency requirements
+A thorough review of the key knowledge and competency requirements.

 Close view of colorful glass panels on a tall building that creates a vibrant and dynamic effect

-MiFID II saw an increased focus on the requirement that firms with staff that provide advice or information about financial instruments, investment services or ancillary services to clients must demonstrate minimum standards of knowledge and competence to fulfil their regulatory obligations.
+With an increased focus on MiFID II requirements, firms with staff providing advice and information regarding financial instruments, investment services or ancillary services to clients must demonstrate minimum standards of knowledge and competence to fulfil their regulatory obligations.
+MiFID II training at Redcliffe covers everything needed to meet these requirements.

-H. Assess data relevant to the investment products on which they provide information to clients such as Key Investor Information Documents, prospectuses, financial statements, or financial data;
+H: Assess data relevant to investment products on which they provide information to clients, such as Key Investor Information Documents, prospectuses, financial statements, or financial data.

-J. Have a basic knowledge of valuation principles for the type of investment products in relation to which the information is provided.
+J: During this MiFID II course, you will gain a basic knowledge of valuation principles for the type of investment products for which information is provided.

 MiFID II Oversight